 Speak Up, Listen Up

-A culture where providing challenge, sharing different perspectives, asking questions, raising concerns, speaking truth to power, bringing fresh thinking and taking risks is psychologically safe – for everyone – throughout the organisation.
+Our programmes go beyond policies and whistleblowing channels, to address and challenge deep-rooted cultural norms.
+We help you build cultures where providing challenge, sharing perspectives, asking questions, raising concerns, bringing fresh thinking and taking risks is psychologically safe – for everyone – throughout your organisation.

 Our approach leverages the principles of ‘triple-loop learning’ and Schein’s ‘Three Levels of Organisational Culture’ to help organisations, leaders and individuals identify, acknowledge and reflect on the long-standing beliefs that might be contributing to silence or an ineffective culture of speaking up.